 You can also set the VAT treatment as a permanent change by checking on the Make it permanent? box.

 Sales Outside UK

-For sales (Invoices, Estimates, Sales Orders, Credit Notes) that are made outside the UK, you will be able to find the labels that will denote if its Goods that are being sold or a Service that is being rendered.
+For sales (Invoices, Quotes, Sales Orders, Credit Notes) that are made outside the UK, you will be able to find the labels that will denote if its Goods that are being sold or a Service that is being rendered.
 If a service is billed in the same invoice where goods are being sold outside the UK, then the service will be associated to the goods and will be labelled Service Associated to Goods.